benlug/multivariate_statistics_and_evaluation/README.md

 # Multivariate Statistics and Causal Inference Using R

-This is a repository for a graduate course in the social sciences on Multivariate Statistics and Causal Inference using R. This course includes scripts, exercise sheets, sample solutions, and datasets.
+This is a repository for a graduate course in the social sciences on Multivariate Statistics and Evaluation using R. This course includes scripts, exercise sheets, sample solutions, and datasets.

 ## Resources